nicolafranchini/venomaps/readme.txt

 *   🔑 **NO API KEY REQUIRED:** Use the default OpenStreetMap styles completely free and without registration.
 *   🍪 **Privacy-First:** The default maps are loaded without any tracking cookies, making GDPR compliance easier.
 *   ⚡ **Performance-Focused:** A lightweight library ensures fast loading times compared to heavy Google Maps scripts.
-*   🎨 **Fully Customizable:** Upload your custom markers and choose from multiple map styles, or add your own custom tilesets.
+*   🎨 **Fully Customizable:** Upload your custom markers, create multi-stop routes, and choose from multiple map styles, or add your own custom tilesets.

 ### Features

+*   **Live Marker Search:** Allow users to instantly filter locations by searching marker titles and infobox content.
+Perfect for store locators and directories.
+*   **Custom Routes:** Create and display custom routes by selecting markers as waypoints.
+Ideal for travel blogs, event maps, and delivery routes.
 *   **Gutenberg Block** for easy insertion into posts and pages.
 *   Manage **custom markers** using the WP Media Library.
 *   **Responsive design** ensures a perfect display on all devices.